top of page

 Director

 Anitra Grove has been involved with UCP since 2014 when she taught in the Turtle Class as her youngest child was in the Frog class.
 Anitra also enjoyed two years as a Frog teacher here at UCP.
 Aside from being part of the United Church community since 2012, Anitra has also served as Director of Children’s Ministries here at United Church since 2017.
 This place is home for her in so many ways.
-Anitra earned a B.S. degree in Child Development from Meredith College, a Birth-Kindergarten teaching license at UNC-CH, and has more than 25 years experience nurturing children and families in our community.
+Anitra earned a B.S. degree in Child Development from Meredith College, a Birth-Kindergarten teaching license at UNC-CH, and has more than 27 years experience nurturing children and families in our community.
 Anitra feels strongly in creating a safe space for children to grow, be curious, and develop social and emotional skills that will enhance their ability to navigate our ever changing world.
 At UCP, we want each child to know they are valued and loved, just as they are!
-Anitra‘s family includes her husband, Neil, children, Anna and John, and their dog, Sadie.
-Her children are both competitive athletes so they spend a lot of time on a baseball field or in a jump rope gym.
-Anitra also loves going to Burn Bootcamp, walking, hot yoga, delicious coffee, and spending time with her family and friends.
+Anitra‘s family includes her husband, Neil, children, Anna and John, and their dog, Willa May.
+Her children are both competitive athletes so they spend a lot of time on a baseball field or in a gym.
+Anitra also loves walking, delicious coffee, and spending time with her family and friends.

 PXL_20230502_115216561_edited_edited.jpg